Florence, traveling through Renaissance history

 Piazza della Signoria

 One of the more engaging backstories to this tale is with that of the artist, Cellini.
 Apparently, he was a gambling man, and a poor one at that.
 To finance a series of bets, he sold off much of the bronze material that Cosimo Medici gave him for the project.
 He promptly lost the money as he was such a foolish punter.
-Cellini knew he couldn’t approach Cosimo to ask for more bronze, so he scoured his home for every piece of metal he could find (dishes, pots, forks…..) and melted it down to add to whatever was left of the bronze bullion so he could cast the stature.
+Cellini knew he couldn’t approach Cosimo to ask for more bronze, so he stripped his home for every piece of metal he could find (dishes, pots, forks…..) and melted it down to bulk up whatever was left of the bronze bullion so he could cast the stature.
 It’s kind of funny that this threatening PR statute, incredibly beautiful as it is, is part bronze and some cheap metals from Cellini’s kitchen!

 Florence Political Messaging

 Another prominently featured sculpture on the right side of the entrance to the Palazzo Vecchio, facing off of David on the left, is Hercules and Cacus.
 David is know as the ‘little guy’ standing up to the ‘Big guy.’
-In this political analogy, the people of Florence standing up to the Medici Family.
+In this political analogy it represents the people of Florence standing up to the Medici Family.
 The Hercules and Cacus sculpture depicts Hercules fulfillment of his last labor to kill the fire breathing monster Cacus.
 It’s reputed that this image is meant to convey the Medici’s victory over their ‘fire breathing’ foes (The Republicans, or people of Florence) once they returned to power in Florence.
-I guess in the days when literacy was low these sculptures served as the most effective propaganda source to send a clear messages.
+I guess in the days when literacy was low these sculptures served as the most effective propaganda means to send a clear messages.
 I suspect these are much more effective than the 30 second political announcements we see on TV these days…and more enduring!

 The Ponti Vecchio was another site I had not seen previously.
 It was much wider than I had imagined, and it was open to the sky.
 For some reason, I thought it was enclosed as you walked through and under the houses to get to the other side.
-Again, with another fascinating Medici story.
+Again, there’s another another fascinating Medici story.
 They built a walking passage on top of the bridge’s homes and shops so they wouldn’t have to mingle with the ‘common people’ as they were carried from their downtown digs to their palatial palace on the other side of the Arno River.

 Before their passageway was built, the bridge was home to the city’s fishmongers.
 It was ideally selected for health precautions to prevent the noxious, rotting fish from infesting the streets and alleyways of the town.
-With the market position on the bridge, all the offal and rotten fish could antiseptically be thrown into the water and safely washed downstream away from the City’s population.
-Legend has it that the Medici’s, the ‘advocates of the public,’ would have not of it….because of the smell.
-The chased all the fishmongers off the bridge and installed the city’s gold merchants, who still sell from there today.
+With the market’s position on the bridge, all the offal and rotten fish could antiseptically be thrown into the water and safely washed downstream away from the City’s population.
+Legend has it that the Medici’s, the ‘advocates of the public,’ would have not of it….because of the rotting fish smell.
+They chased all the fishmongers off the bridge and installed the city’s gold merchants, who still sell from there today.